 Fresh Fruit Tart with Vanilla Mascarpone Cream

-Managed to save enough room (or at least convinced yourself that you have room) for dessert?
+Managed to save enough room (or at least convince yourself that you have room) for dessert?
 Follow your salty, umami-based entree with a light, sweet, tart to end your perfectly planned prime rib experience.

 Red Wine Hot Chocolate

 So this is both a dessert and a drink, but it is so rich, you will want to end your dinner with it.
-The red wine adds a depth to the hot chocolate, and the spicy seasoning packs a palate-cleansing heat.
+The red wine adds depth to the hot chocolate, and the spicy seasoning packs a palate-cleansing heat.